 Combining the measurements of the shadow of the supermassive black hole in M87 and gravitational waves from a couple of binary black hole detections, called GW170608 and GW190924, the researchers found no evidence for deviations from general relativity.
 Co-author of the study and OzGrav research assistant Ethan Payne (Australian National University) explained that the two measurements provided similar, consistent constraints.
 “Different sizes of black holes may help break the complementary behavior seen here between EHT and LIGO/Virgo observations,” said Payne.
 “This study lays the groundwork for future measurements of deviations from the Kerr metric.”

 Reference: “Probing the Black Hole Metric.
-I. Black Hole Shadows and Binary Black-Hole Inspirals” by Dimitrios Psaltis, Colm Talbot, Ethan Payne and Ilya Mandel, Submitted, Physical Review D.
+I. Black Hole Shadows and Binary Black-Hole Inspirals” by Dimitrios Psaltis, Colm Talbot, Ethan Payne and Ilya Mandel, 18 May 2021, Physical Review D.

 Written by OzGrav research assistant Ethan Payne, the Australian National University.